aadityabuchale/console-store-project/README.md

 # Exception
- If user enters wrong number or any non numeric value then I have handled InputMisMatch Exception and  it also includes sleep method of Thread class which will give time to read the message.
+ If user enters wrong number or any non numeric value then I have handled InputMisMatchException and it also includes sleep() method of Thread class which gives time to read the message.

 ![Screenshot 2023-03-13 215340](https://user-images.githubusercontent.com/103892684/224767450-f278bbe8-59e5-4088-987e-99e7ebafdd4a.png)

 # Product List
-Number of Produts are Lised here as per Main Menu. user can click the id of product and quantity.
+Number of Produts are Lised here as per Main Menu. user can enters the id of product and quantity.

 ![Screenshot 2023-03-13 215032](https://user-images.githubusercontent.com/103892684/224769597-9da5f6bc-ccd4-4f7f-aa03-36dbb59f536a.png)